swirsing/mts/README.md

 - It is derived "top-down" from mobile traffic measurements and can be enhanced by more detailed measurements
 - The output is to be consideres as "raw traffic", i.e. no device (processing) limitations, rate limits or volume caps have been considered.

-More on the theoretical backgound you can find under: LINK after publishing
+More on the theoretical background you can find under: LINK after publishing